ries9112/PredictCryptoDB/README.md

-This is a guide for the competitor lift ticket prices data collection project managed by the Pricing team within Marketing Analytics
+This is a guide to the shared **Metabase** environment for the predictcrypto.com project.
+The database is located at predictcryptodb.com